Beginner's Sewing Resources

 What is a good beginner's sewing machine?

-I can only recommend from my own experience, but I have found the Brother JS series (either the 1400, 1700 or whatever is the newest available model!) to be affordable and easy-to-use.
-It usually retails for around $100-$200, and has all the stitches you'll need for the first few years of sewing.
+I can only recommend from my own experience.
+My first sewing machine was the Brother JS series (mine was the JS 1400, but that was many years ago and currently available models will have different codes).
+It’s affordable - it usually retails for around $100-$200, and has all the stitches you'll need for at least your first year of sewing.
 It's best on woven (non-stretchy) fabrics, however, so if you want to get straight into lingerie, swimsuit or knit-fabric construction, you might find it a little bit frustrating.
 They also don't tend to last very long (a beginner Brother machine might last you 5 years if you're lucky).
 If this is a hobby you really want to throw yourself into, then I highly recommend looking at Bernina machines instead.

 Beginner's Sewing Playlist